fun facts about the 1980s

 The Challenger Space Shuttle Disaster, 1986

-The first widely-used disposable camera hit the market in 1986.
+The first widely-used disposable camera hit the market in 1986, meaning millions of shutterbugs didn’t have to worry about fiddling around with film.

 negative film roll